Corporate Social Responsibility

 2004 – We were the first company in the South East to be awarded the IiP Work-Life Balance Model award.
 The Work-Life Balance Model involves us including our people in the business decision making process, recognising their personal needs and ambitions, and implement flexible working arrangements to suit individual personal commitments.

-We love to celebrate so have a look at our night out!
+We love to celebrate so have a look at one of our nights out!

 Valuing Our People

-First of all we have a diverse workforce in terms of traditional definitions such as ethnicity.
+We have a diverse workforce in terms of traditional definitions such as ethnicity and age.
 We also have diverse forms of workers as not all of our people are directly employed.
-With our all our people we have real flexibility in terms of work life preferences and working arrangements.
+With all of our people we have real flexibility in terms of work – life preferences and working arrangements.

 Our team has ownership and accountability for their own performance; they feel valued and trusted and there is a ‘family feel’ to the organisation.

-We have a culture of fun, innovation, flexibility which has led to achievement and high quality results.
+We have a culture of fun, innovation and flexibility which has led to achievement and high quality results.

 The traditional ‘long working hours’ culture can be damaging to the health and wellbeing of people and their families and we respect that.
-We operate flexible working hours and still ensure that the office is covered from 09:00 am to -06:00 pm.
-Our people understand that if the business requires extra hours to be worked one week, then they will be met, and likewise we support and adapt to changing circumstances in our people lives.
+We operate flexible working hours and still ensure that the office is covered from 9:00 am to 6:00 pm.
+Our people understand that if the business requires extra hours to be worked one week, then they will be met, and likewise we support and adapt to changing circumstances in our people’s lives.